blind love in the modern world: the illusion of affection in the age of appearances

 -

-Friends and family might see what you don’t.
-Don’t ignore genuine concern from those who care about you.
+friends and family might see what you do not do not ignore genuine concern from those who care about you

 -